Wimmics/d2kab-alignments/README.md

     - use the EPPO API to match FCU crop names with EPPO codes, and get the corresponding full scientific names;
     - lowercase exact match of EPPO full scientific names with TAXREF-LD full scientific names.

-The tables below give the results of each method in terms of number of FCU crops aligned with TAXREF-LD taxa.
+The tables below give, for each experiment "precision" or "recall", the results of each method in terms of number of FCU crops aligned with TAXREF-LD taxa.
 Column "Intermediate source" means GEVES in method 2 and EPPO in method 3.

 ## Algorithm tuned for precision